by Linda Barth

 “Of course, we’re willing to listen.”
 Vincent shakes his head slightly.
 “But please don’t feel you must tell us anything that might make you uncomfortable.
 Here we honor each other’s privacy.”

 Catherine nods in agreement.
 “And no one is judged.
 Some people might have strong opinions, but everyone is willing to give others a chance, even a second or third chance.”
 She smiles at Vincent.
 “I learned that when I first came Below.
-It took me a long time to earn Father’s trust.”
+It was easy with some people, but it took a long time to earn others’ trust, including Father.”

 Vincent smiles back at her, but I can see her words have brought some sadness to his eyes, or maybe it’s regret.
 “But you have it now.”
 He looks at me, “And so do you, Lena.
 We all trust you.
 You’ve shown you want to leave your old life behind and start a new one here.
 There’s no need to tell us anything more.”